 The Rakiura Track is one of New Zealand's Great Walks and one of the biggest reasons many people visit Stewart Island.
 I spent three days hiking the full track and enjoyed it, but I think it's important to set expectations.

-If you're looking for dramatic alpine ridgelines like the Kepler Track or Routeburn Track, this isn't that kind of hike.
+If you're looking for dramatic alpine ridgelines like the Kepler Track or the Routeburn, this isn't that kind of hike.
 Along the Rakiura Track, you'll walk experience forest, coastline, beaches, birdlife, and feeling removed from the rest of the world.

 One thing I loved was how quiet it felt.
 Even during New Zealand's busy summer season, there were stretches where it felt like I had the track almost entirely to myself.